 At Leeds Castle in Kent, Alice Pollock experienced what could be called a ‘classic’ story.
 Alice was experimenting in Henry VIII’s rooms by touching objects in an attempt to experience events from another time.
-After a period of receiving no impressions whatsoever, the room suddenly changed.
+After a period of receiving no impressions whatsoever, the large room suddenly changed.
 The room lost its modern, comfortable appearance to become old fashioned, cold and bare.
 The carpet had disappeared and there were now logs burning on the fire.
 A tall woman in a white dress was walking up and down the room; her face seemed in deep concentration.
 Not long after the room returned to its original state.

 By researching the castle’s history it was found that the rooms had been the prison of Queen Joan of Navarre, Henry V’s stepmother and had been accused of witchcraft by her husband.

-Liverpool Time Slip
+Liverpool Time Slips

 With a wealth of information available on time slips in books and the internet, many of the cases quoted are often quite old and occurred at least thirty years ago.
 One story that happened recently is that of an off-duty policeman.

 In July 1996, in Liverpool’s Bold Street, did an off duty Merseyside Policeman inadvertently travelled back in time?
 While shopping with his wife in the city centre, one Saturday afternoon, Frank and his wife split up to buy from different shops, Carol his wife went to Dillon’s Bookshop, while Frank went to a local record store.